SteveKChiu/lua-intf/README.md

 If both C++ and Lua code need to access the same object, it is usually better to use shared pointer in both side, thus avoiding memory leak.

-You can use any kind of shared pointer class, as long as it overrides `operator ->` and `operator *`.
+You can use any kind of shared pointer class, as long as it overrides `operator ->`, `operator *` and have default and copy constructor.
 Before you can use it, you need to register it with `lua-intf`:

 	namespace LuaIntf
 	{